acer51-doctom/how-to-JNUSTool/README.md

 - [Aroma](https://aroma.foryour.cafe/) **OR** [Tiramisu](https://tiramisu.foryour.cafe/) CFW Environment (refer to wiiu.hacks.guide to mod your Wii U)
 - An FTP Client (PC Side)
 - A valid `OTP.bin` (dump it from your wii u via the `nanddumper` payload)
-- A hex editor (to get the commonkey from your OTP)
 - FTPiiU
     - If on AROMA:
         1. Go to the Releases OR [the Aroma page](https://aroma.foryour.cafe)